 - Soil conditions: additional attenuation and usually associated with wrapped pipe.

 Positioning of the tool is very important in terms of reliable detection of defects in the line.
 The selection of each test point is based on access, pipe features such as bends and flanges and the estimated test range.
 Another consideration is the combined dead zone and near-field within ±1m of the tool.
-This is why it is important to carry out at UT survey of the tool location and ensure the shots overlap.
+That is why it is important to perform a UT survey of the tool location and ensure the shots overlap.

 Sensitivity: A rule of thumb is that the system can detect localised corrosion or defects with a cross-section 5% greater than the general level of corrosion in the pipe.
 In other words, the sensitivity in terms of minimum detectable defect size depends on overall pipe condition.
 Sensitivity levels are remarkably high where the pipe is generally in good condition as shown in the example of MIC below.

-GUL Level I personnel, equivalent to ASNT LII, have to demonstrate their ability to test pipe, interpret and report results.
-GUL Level II personnel must have extensive experience as Level I operators and pass a dedicated, one week LII course.
-Matrix Inspection has three of these highly qualified, experienced individuals and ten Level I technicians, many with additional certification for specialist applications such as road crossings and buried pipe.
+GWT Level I personnel, equivalent to ASNT Level II, have to demonstrate their ability to test pipe, interpret, and report results.
+GWT Level II personnel must have extensive experience as Level I operators and pass a dedicated, one week Level II course.

 Requirements on Site: